Published on: 05/24/2022

 Indeed, research suggests that the average person will expend about 8 to 11 kilocalories a minute when actively climbing a rock wall.
 That equates to up to 660 Calories burned per hour!
-Remember that this only includes the time you are actively climbing and does not include rest time.
+Remember that this only includes the time you are actually climbing and does not include rest time.
 Also, it’s an indicative range: some climbers may fall below or beyond it, depending on their effort.

 Wearing a heart monitor and timing your climbing sessions can help you better understand how many calories you are burning per hour.
 To raise your caloric burn, keep your heart rate elevated, add extra weight to your next workout, spend more time actively climbing, and monitor your personal fitness progress.
 Work several muscle groups in the same session, and don’t forget to increase the difficulty level.
 If you want to focus on cardio, I suggest low-to-moderate-difficulty-level routes.

 Frequently Asked Questions (FAQs)

 Climbing can be an awesome cardio workout.
 Work on less challenging problems or routes without resting to increase the cardio during your climbing session.
 This will keep your heart rate elevated and your body burning calories.

 You can lose weight while rock climbing, like any other sport requiring movement and energy exertion.
-To lose weight while rock climbing, increase your sessions’ intensity and duration.
+To reduce your weight with rock climbing, increase your sessions’ intensity and duration.
 Wear a weighted vest, try a harder route grade, and spend more time moving than resting.

 Yes, you do burn calories while belaying.
 The MET value for standing is 1.6.
 While belaying, you are still moving, so an estimated MET for belaying could be around a 3.
 Multiply the MET value for belaying by your weight in kilograms to estimate how many calories you burn per hour.